What's Included in a Commercial Lease Agreement?

 Common Area Maintenance (CAM)

-This term describes costs for areas in a building which are not directly leased but which are a common responsibility, such as hallways, restrooms, stairways, and walkways.
+This term describes costs for areas in a building that are not directly leased but which are a common responsibility, such as hallways, restrooms, stairways, and walkways.
 Most lessors add CAM costs to square footage costs to calculate lease payments.

 Fully Serviced Lease